-- 1. Summing up several social issues to be addressed - 2.
-Analyse the feasibility and economical factors - 3.
-Develop a scalable business model.
+- 1. Identify several social issues to be addressed - 2.
+Analyse the impact of social innovations on the society - 3.
+Analyze the process of scoial innovation for a community problem - 4.
+Develop a scalable business model. - 5.
+Analyse the feasibility and economical factors